ItradeLQ/building-intuition-for-dns/README.md

 **Root Hints**

 What are Root Hints?
 Root hints are DNS data stored in a DNS server.
 The root hints provide a list of preliminary resource records that can be used by the DNS service to locate other DNS servers that are authoritative for the root of the DNS domain namespace tree.
-Simply put the omputer will use the list of Fully Qualified Domain Names to resolve names it doesn't know.
+Simply put the computer will use the list of Fully Qualified Domain Names to resolve names it doesn't know.

 <a href="https://imgur.com/jSZVxL9"><img src="https://i.imgur.com/jSZVxL9.png" title="source: imgur.com" /></a>